pleabargain/EnglishHelpsYourCareer/english_question_words.md

 - Where are your neighbors from?

 # When
+- When do you need a strong password?
 - When did you last speak with a Japanese person?
 - When do Japanese people usually go to sleep?
 - When do you leave?